clingen-data-model/clingen-interpretation/source/tools.md

 ---
-title: Projects & Tools
+title: Tools
 model: variant pathogenicity interpretation
-description: Projects using the variant pathogenicity interpretation model
+description: Tools and utilities that enable the use of the variant pathogenicity interpretation model

 ---

-## Introduction
 The interpretation model is ClinGen's way to send and receive information about variant pathogenicity.
 Here are some tools that can help those implementing the model, and some tools that use the model.

 ##Interpretation Creator